Tech-Tweakers/polaris-llm/README.md

 ### Training the Model

-1 - Prepare your dataset: The dataset should be a text file where the text data is used for training the model.
+1 - **Prepare your dataset**: The dataset should be a text file where the text data is used for training the model.
 The input file should be placed in the root directory.
-In the **Makefile** there is some functions to improve the dataset, like removing special characters, strings, etc.
+In the **Makefile** there is some functions to improve the dataset, like removing special characters, strings, add tags, etc.

-2 - Run the training script: The training script will train the model and save the trained model to the models directory.
-The script will also save a checkpoint of the model after each epoch.
-The checkpoint files are used to resume training if the training process is interrupted.
+2 - **Run the training script**: The training script will train the model and save the trained model to the models directory.
+The script will also monitor performance metrics.
+The script can be run with the following command:

 ```bash
 python train.py